 See these lines…….

-There is to much fabric in the rise there for my shape.
-I am in real need of a tummy tuck.
-Like, no joke.
-I used to weigh a LOT more.
-And 4 pregnancies took their toll on my mid section.
+There is too much fabric in the rise there for my shape.
+4 pregnancies took their toll on my mid section.
 So, because of extra skin and a bit of fat around my middle, I have a tire of sorts around my waist.
-I’ll spare you the pictures, it’s not pretty. 😉 But basically, I am smaller under my tire and that causes pooling of fabric in that area.
+I’ll spare you the pictures. 😉 But basically, I am smaller under my tire and that causes pooling of fabric in that area.
 I need to adjust the shape of the rise to fix this.
 So, we put the pants on inside out again and find the excess fabric.
 It will be easy to see.

 Okay, maybe not so easy to see in the picture. but, I have pinned out about 1/2″ on each side and an inch where my fingers are.
 Pin all of that out and then go baste again.
 Yes, it’s a lot of back and forth, but, this is required.
 And worth it.